Morrizzzzz/python-ecology-lesson/episodes/00-before-we-start.md

 Pressing the **\+** button in the menu bar will add a new cell.
 All your commands as well as any output will be saved with the notebook.

 #### If you are working with Spyder:

+*Which we are not going to do, so consider this a reference if you ever want to use Spyder*

 You can either use the console or use script files (plain text files that contain your code).
 The console pane (in Spyder, the bottom right panel) is the place where commands written in the Python